yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - Pre-baked sphere rays.
 - SAH optimization (Credit DH)
 - targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
+- memory allocation: the only two places where a raytracer would allocate is the stack for traversing the BVH and the job queue.
+Make sure to use cheap memory for both.

 # Future experiments